khanjandobariya/react-native-template/README.md

          |--ScreenName.tsx
          |--ScreenName.styles.ts
 ```

 it will also export it from index.js Automatically

-3️⃣ for screen specifc component it will ask for the screen name which this component belongs to and then it will ask for the component name then it will create the new component with basic code structure inside that specific screen's component folder
+3️⃣ for screen specific component it will ask for the screen name which this component belongs to and then it will ask for the component name then it will create the new component with basic code structure inside that specific screen's component folder

 ```bash
 |--src
    |--screens